judedaryl/MEAN/README.md

 * Handle submission by assign a `(ngSubmit)`
 * Process data for errors

-You can check on this codes below to check if your code is on the right track.
+You can check on the codes below to check if your code is on the right track.

 `login.component.ts`
 ```typescript